FranciscoKnebel/priokcut/README.md

 # Priority K-cut Algorithm Implementation

-Given an AIG graph file in the AIGER format, the program evaluates the priority K-cuts for all the vertices.
+Given an AIG file in the AIGER format (binary or ASCII), the program evaluates the priority K-cuts for all the vertices.
 You can set the maximum number of cuts (`k`) for each vertex and the number of inputs (`i`) for each cut.

-The algorithm manages the memory in a very efficient manner.

 ### Usage
-1. Compile the source code:
+1. Compile the source code (`-O3` is optional but recommended)
 ```
-g++ priokcuts.cpp -o priokcuts
+g++ -O3 priokcuts.cpp -o priokcuts
 ```
-2. Call the program, passing the AIG file in the ASCII or binary format as an argument:
+2. Call the program.
+The path of the AIG file is the only required argument.
+Both binary and ASCII formats are accepted, but binary files runs faster.
 ```
 ./priokcuts aiger/example.aag
 ```